gauravsaxena1983/RoboND-Kinematics-Project/writeup.md

 1. The Cartesian coordinates of the wrist center.
 2. The composition of rotations to orient the end effector.

-And here's where you can draw out and show your math for the derivation of your theta angles.
+Here's is the draw out for the wrist center in form of top view and side view.

-![alt text][image2]
+![alt text][Arm_top_side_view]

+And to get the theta angles of the wrist center we can use below formula.

 ### Project Implementation